KCAC Residency: Call for Submissions

 Application Requirements

-Detailing preferred residency track, period, and interest and relevance of the work’s contribution to KCAC.
+Cover Letter/Statement of Interest: Detailing preferred residency track, period, and work’s interest/relevance to KCAC (maximum 500 words).

-500 words - Resume or Portfolio
+Resume or Portfolio

-- One Reference Letter
+One Reference Letter